ezze/fluffychat/README.md

 Sorry! 😕 On port 8448 the most homeservers use a different ssl certificate, which causes an error.
 Currently the xmlhttprequest in QML does not allow those certificates.

+#### Which /commands are available?
+* /me
+Displays an action.

+* /whisper
+The message text will be very small

+* /roar
+The message text will be very large, bold and in capital letters

+* /shrug
+Puts ¯\_(ツ)_/¯ at the start of the message

 #### I can not connect to my homeserver (self signed certificate)
 The same problem ...
 I recommend you to use a letsencrypt certificate.